-^{407(2004) 135} FCR 105, 142 [141].
+&lt;sup>409(2004) 135 FCR 105, 142 [141].
 Similarly in Toben v Jones (2003) 129 FCR 515, Carr J held that the appellant had not acted 'reasonably and in good faith' in publishing material expressing views about the Holocaust, and stated: 'In the context of knowing that Australian Jewish people would be offended by the challenge which the appellant sought to make, a reasonable person acting in good faith would have made every effort to express the challenge and his views with as much restraint as was consistent with the communication of those views': 528 [44].

-408 (2004) 135 FCR 105, 131-132 [95]-[96] (French J).
-409 (2004) 135 FCR 105, 133 [101].
+410 (2004) 135 FCR 105, 131-132 [95]-[96] (French J).

-the act exercise prudence, caution and diligence, which, in the context of the Act would mean due care to avoid or minimize consequences identified by s 18C.411
+that harm and the degree of harm reasonably likely to result.
+In short the risk of harm from the act of publication must be shown to have been balanced by other considerations.
+The words "in good faith" as used in s 18D import a requirement that the person doing the act exercise prudence, caution and diligence, which, in the context of the Act would mean due care to avoid or minimize consequences identified by s 18C.
+413

-In Kelly-Country, Brown FM acknowledged that 'reasonableness' has 'an overall objective flavour' while 'good faith' is 'more subjective'.412 His Honour found that the respondent's comedy performance (see 3.4.4 above) was done 'in good faith'.
-His Honour accepted the evidence of the respondent that he 'personally does not intend to hold Aboriginal people up as objects of mockery or contempt' and means 'no particular spite towards Aboriginal people and, indeed, many people of indigenous background have enjoyed his performances'.413
+In Kelly-Country, Brown FM acknowledged that 'reasonableness' has 'an overall objective flavour' while 'good faith' is 'more subjective'.
+His Honour found that the respondent's comedy performance (see 3.4.4 above) was done in good faith'.
+His Honour accepted the evidence of the respondent that he 'personally does not intend to hold Aboriginal people up as objects of mockery or contempt' and means 'no particular spite towards Aboriginal people and, indeed, many people of indigenous background have enjoyed his performances'.
+His

-In Jeremy Jones v The Bible Believers' Church414 the Court rejected the respondent's submission that material published on the internet denying the existence of the Holocaust had been published in good faith, noting that the deliberate use of provocative and inflammatory language together with a careless disregard for the effect of such language upon the people likely to be hurt by it was a clear indication of a lack of good faith on the respondent's behalf.
-Conti J cited with approval the statement by French J in Bropho v Human Rights & Equal Opportunity Commission that the expression 'reasonably and in good faith' required a subjective and objective test.415
+In Jeremy Jones v The Bible Believers' Church the Court rejected the respondent's submission that material published on the internet denying the existence of the Holocaust had been published in good faith, noting that the deliberate use of provocative and inflammatory language together with a careless disregard for the effect of such language upon the people likely to be hurt by it was a clear indication of a lack of good faith on the respondent's behalf.
+Conti J cited with approval the statement by French J in Bropho v Human Rights & Equal Opportunity Commission that the expression 'reasonably and in good faith' required a subjective and objective test.